biodatageeks/sequila-cloud-recipes/README.md

 export TF_VAR_zone=europe-west2-b
 ```
 Above variables are necessary for both `Dataproc` and `GKE` setups.
-2. Esnure you are in the right subfoleder
+2. Ensure you are in the right subfolder
 ```bash
 echo $PWD | rev | cut -f1,2 -d'/' | rev
 cloud/gcp